How does the Independent Commission Against Corruption (ICAC) conduct investigations?

 Before any prosecution is commenced, ICAC must seek the advice of the Director of Public Prosecution (DPP).
 The DPP determines whether any criminal charges can be laid, and conducts all prosecutions.

-ICAC provides information on its website in relation to the status of prosecution recommendations and outcomes as advised by the DPP.
+ICAC provides regular updates in relation to the status of prosecution recommendations and outcomes.
 The progress of matters is generally within the hands of the DPP.

 ICAC report and date